How to Set Up the vCloudPoint VDI System

 Note: you cannot purchase Windows VDA outright.
 It is only available as a subscription.

-1, VDI is a highly flexible and manageable desktop computing solution but at the time it is much more costly and complex when compared to traditional PC solution.
+1, VDI is a highly flexible and manageable desktop computing solution but it is much more complex when compared to a traditional PC solution.
 Before making the purchase decision, customers shall have a thorough estimation of the overall costs and make sure you have skillful IT staff to manage the virtual desktop infrastructure.

-3, vCloudPoint zero clients support conventional USB devices such as printers, scanners, storage devices, etc. If you need to use a typical USB device on the zero clients, please consult us before purchase.
+2, vCloudPoint zero clients support conventional USB devices such as printers, scanners, storage devices, etc. When working in the VDI environment with Virspire, the zero clients are supposed to support most types of USB peripherals as working on a PC, except for webcams.
+If you need to use a typical USB device on the zero clients, please consult us before purchase.

-4, The vCloudPoint solution requires reliable and low latency local network.
+3, The vCloudPoint solutions require a reliable and low latency local network.
 Wireless LAN or WAN connection is recommended for individual and occasional use only.
 As a poor network connection will cause unexpected disconnection and compromised experience.